Baptism is the first of the three sacraments of Christian initiation: Baptism – Confirmation – Eucharist.

 - It is a fact that some young Catholic couples are living together without engaging in marriage.
 Although the Church discourages this practice, we recognize the value of love for each other.
 God knows how much kindness and generosity is in their hearts.
 We encourage them to formalize their relationship by blessing their love through the Sacrament of Matrimony.

-The Bible says: “No one has ever seen God.
-Yet, if we love
+The Bible says: “No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.”
+(1 John 4:12)

 When baptized, the priest or deacon anointed us with Holy Chrism and said:

 There is also in the Church “the ministerial priesthood.”
-In this “ministerial priesthood’ participate bishops, priests and deacons, each one at a different level.
+In this “ministerial priesthood” participates bishops, priests and deacons, each one at a different level.
 They are consecrated by means of a special sacrament called Holy Orders.

 The bishop is the shepherd of the diocese with the responsibility to guide the flock to meet the “great shepherd”, Jesus Christ.
 His ministry includes “teaching” the message of the Church, which is the message of Jesus, and administering the sacraments.